Last Updated on

 Although the set of requirements needed to renew a PRC ID vary per profession, the following are the usual required documents:

-- A passport-sized picture with white background and name tag
+- One passport-sized picture with white background and full name tag

 - Payment of renewal fee